grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 ### Where to apply

-Passing into constructor is a great solution in cases we want to compose sender with a recipient permanently (i.e. for the lifetime of a `Sender`).
+Passing into a constructor is a great solution in cases we want to compose a sender with a recipient permanently (i.e. for the lifetime of a `Sender`).
 To be able to do this, a `Recipient` must, of course, exist before a `Sender` does.
 Another less obvious requirement for this composition is that a `Recipient` must be usable at least as long as a `Sender` is usable.
 A simple example of violating this requirement is this code:

 ```csharp
 sender = new Sender(recipient);